iservices/generator-future-state/README.md

 - `transform` - Transforms ECMAScript 6/7 compliant javascript code to ECMAScript 5 compliant javascript code using the [build-transform](https://www.npmjs.com/package/build-transform) package.
 All files with an extension of .js found in the src/ folder or any sub folder excluding src/styles and src/public will be transformed and output to the lib/ folder
 This component can be executed individually with the `npm run transform` terminal command or it will be executed as part of the `npm run build` terminal command.

-## Guide (Flux)

-There are a number of sub generators that can be used to create various classes that implement different objects in the Flux pattern.
-The classes created make use of the [flux-angular2](https://www.npmjs.com/package/flux-angular2) package in their implementations so this package will need to be installed to use these sub generators.

-Run any of the following terminal commands within the folder you want to create a new class in.

-- `yo iservices:flux-reducer` - Create a new class that inherits the Reducer class.
-- `yo iservices:flux-view` - Create a new class that inherits the View class.